 Don’t expect your preschooler to race down the mountain after one lesson.
 Skiing takes time to learn and years to develop.
 The biggest challenge is to keep it fun and safe so your family can continue your own ski trip tradition.

-Finding snowboarding lessons for kids under five can be difficult.
+Finding snowboard lessons for kids under seven can be difficult.
 Most resorts want to start kids with skiing first.
 A few resorts do offer it, so research ahead of time if you prefer snowboarding.

 Lessons for Older Kids

-If you plan to learn to ski or snowboard as a family, then look at a private or semi-private lessons.
+If you want to learn to ski or snowboard as a family, then look at private lessons.
 Ski resorts assign the most seasoned instructors to the private lessons.

 Tips from a TravelingMom:

 - Reservations are required during Holiday Break.
 Ski School sells out.